JuliaHealth/NeuroAnalyzer.jl/README.md

 EEG:
 - remove embedded components that are not useful
 - rewrite plotting functions to be more modular
-- piecewise detrending
+- eeg_add_component()
-- store any calculations (e.g. median delta power) as a component for topo plots
+- use any calculations (e.g. median delta power) stored as a component for topo plots
 - export channel locs to .CED
 - preview 2d/3d channel locs
 - swap channel locs axes